Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data

 First, learning the features does not require knowledge of the number of clusters.
 Instead, it requires only a bound on the fraction of points per cluster, for use in the matrix balancing.
 Specifying such a bound is easier than providing the number of clusters.
 The only time we must use knowledge of the number of clusters is when evaluating the performance of the learned features.

-Second, the algorithm is trivially extendable to the case where we have additional must-link or must-not-link information related to the labels.
+Second, the algorithm is extendable to the case where we have additional must-link or must-not-link information related to the labels.
 For example, if we know observations $i$ and $j$ must not have the same label, we can encode that constraint in the above problem by adding $(i,j)$ to $\mck$ and setting $m_{ij}=0$.
 The algorithm itself is otherwise identical.
 This is an important extension for cases where the sources of annotation (such as human annotators from crowdsourcing platforms) may have been unsure and failed to produce a label for an observation (e.g., ``Welsh springer spaniel'') but could provide certain relevant label information (e.g., the dog is not the same breed as the dog in another image).